9Bakabaka/StarLightTeaHouseBot/README.md

 \\non non!/

 ### About jm comic download:
-Use "/jmcomic \<comic name\>" to download jm comic.
+Use "/jm \<comic name\>" to download jm comic.
 The downloaded comic will be converted to a PDF file and sent to the chat.
+Downloaded comics are cached in ./download permanently.
+Use /jm listcache to view them and /jm clearcache to remove them.
 **Warning: This function may take a lot of time and resources.
 If your machine is not powerful enough, the bot may crash.**

 ### About LLM